linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 1 (pages 1-500).md

 ```

 We benefited greatly from the assistance of several individuals.
-Steven

-Mann and Francesco Fabozzi made major contributions.
-Steven Mann

-coauthored two chapters.
-Francesco Fabozzi provided research for several

-chapters, coauthored chapter 12, and prepared the end-of-chapter questions

-for more than half of the chapters.
-For this reason, they are given special

-recognition on the title page and book's cover.
+Steven Mann and Francesco Fabozzi made major contributions.
+Steven Mann coauthored two chapters.
+Francesco Fabozzi provided research for several chapters, coauthored chapter 12, and prepared the end-of-chapter questions for more than half of the chapters.
+For this reason, they are given special recognition on the title page and book's cover.

-Discussions with the following individuals were helpful in preparing

-some of the chapters: Michele-Leonardo Bianchi, Jeff Buetow, Jack

-Francis, Andy Jones, Andrew Kalotay, Jang Ho Kim, Woo Chang Kim,

-Svetlozar Rachev, and Stoyan Stoyanov.
+Discussions with the following individuals were helpful in preparing some of the chapters: Michele-Leonardo Bianchi, Jeff Buetow, Jack Francis, Andy Jones, Andrew Kalotay, Jang Ho Kim, Woo Chang Kim, Svetlozar Rachev, and Stoyan Stoyanov.

-Many chapters in the fifth edition were read by students who provided

-feedback that we found useful when revising some of the chapters.
-These
+Many chapters in the fifth edition were read by students who provided feedback that we found useful when revising some of the chapters.
+These students are Trey Aslanian (Princeton University), Matt Scarpill (St. Joseph's University), Aidan Young (University of Pennsylvania), and Desmond Young (University of Pennsylvania).

-students are

-Trey Aslanian (Princeton University),

-Matt Scarpill (St. Joseph's University),

-Aidan Young (University of Pennsylvania), and

-Desmond Young (University of Pennsylvania).

-We are grateful to Professor Robert Shiller of Yale University, who has

-been supportive of all editions of this book.
-His endorsement of prior

-editions of this book is in his courseware video (Open Yale Course: https://
+We are grateful to Professor Robert Shiller of Yale University, who has been supportive of all editions of this book.
+His endorsement of prior editions of this book is in his courseware video (Open Yale Course: https://oyc.yale.edu/economics/econ-252-08).

-- yc.yale.edu/economics/econ-252-08).

-We also acknowledge some individuals who have helped us in numerous

-respects in the prior four editions of the book; they do not bear the burden

-- f any errors or mistakes that may appear in the text.
-The following people,

-listed in alphabetical order, read some parts of the material that has gone

-into one of the editions of this text: Robert Arnott, Paul Asquith, Anand

-Bhattacharya, Helen M. Bowers, John H. Carlson, Bruce Collins, John

-Crockett, Henry Gabbay, Gary L. Gastineau, Gerald Hanweck, Arthur

-Hogan, Jane Howe, David P. Jacob, Frank Keane, Robert Kieschnick,

-Martin Leibowitz, K. C. Ma, Inayat U. Mangla, Ed Murphy, Mark Pitts,

-Richard Puntillo, Scott Richard, Manijeh Sabi, Dexter Senft, Richard

-Wilson, Eleanor Xu, Uzi Yaari, and Jot Yau.
+We also acknowledge some individuals who have helped us in numerous respects in the prior four editions of the book; they do not bear the burden of any errors or mistakes that may appear in the text.
+The following people, listed in alphabetical order, read some parts of the material that has gone into one of the editions of this text: Robert Arnott, Paul Asquith, Anand Bhattacharya, Helen M. Bowers, John H. Carlson, Bruce Collins, John Crockett, Henry Gabbay, Gary L. Gastineau, Gerald Hanweck, Arthur Hogan, Jane Howe, David P. Jacob, Frank Keane, Robert Kieschnick, Martin Leibowitz, K. C. Ma, Inayat U. Mangla, Ed Murphy, Mark Pitts, Richard Puntillo, Scott Richard, Manijeh Sabi, Dexter Senft, Richard Wilson, Eleanor Xu, Uzi Yaari, and Jot Yau.

-Finally, Frank Fabozzi is grateful to his wife Donna for sacrificing social

-time to allow him to complete this three-year project and for her

-encouragement.
-Frank Jones is grateful to his wife Sally, whose limitless

-support was indispensable.
+Finally, Frank Fabozzi is grateful to his wife Donna for sacrificing social time to allow him to complete this three-year project and for her encouragement.
+Frank Jones is grateful to his wife Sally, whose limitless support was indispensable.

 ```
 Overview of the Book